FedeHauque/company_scrapping/README.md

     email: Optional[str] = Field(default=None, description="The email address of the company")
 ```

-The prompt that is inputed to the model can also be modified in prompt.txt, the default text is the following:
+The prompt that is inputed to the model can also be modified in prompt.txt, the default text is the following, though it can also be modified for further refinement:

 ```
 Extract useful information from the webpage, including its name, description, corporate webpage, email, city and country, as well as the url of the source of this information